-Coaches must apply to the Association by submitting the coach's application form along with all supporting documents.
+Coaches must apply to the Association by submitting the coach's application form along with all supporting documents by the identified deadline.
+Once assistant coaches have been selected by the head coach, they must submit an Assistant Coach application form and supporting documentation for approval by the MHMSA Executive by a specified deadline outlined each season.